chichiwang/notes/paradigms/overview/README.md

 The *record* is the foundation of [symbolic programmig](https://en.wikipedia.org/wiki/Symbolic_programming).
 A symbolic programming language is able to calculate with records: create, decompose, and examine records.

 Most important data structures (arrays, lists, strings, trees, hash tables) can be derived from *records*.
 When combined with *closures*, *records* can be used for [component-based programming](https://en.wikipedia.org/wiki/Component-based_software_engineering).

+### Lexically Scoped Closure
+The *lexically scoped closure* is an enormously powerful concept that is at the heart of programming.
+Functional programming (programming with *clousures*) is a central paradigm.

+From an implementation perspective: a *closure* combines a procedure with the external references available at the point of its definition.

+From a programmer's perspective: a *closure* is a "packet of work" allowing for deferred execution of a set of instructions.

+Almost all programming languages (exceptions include Pascal and C) follow these *closure* rules:
+* functions are closures
+* procedures are closures
+* objects are closures
+* classes are closures
+* software components are closures

+Many concepts associated with specific paradigms are built on *closures*:
+* Instantiation and genericity
+  * Normally associated with *object-oriented* programming
+  * Can be implemented with functions that return other functions: the first function is the *class*, the returned function is the *object*
+* Separation of concerns
+  * Normally associated with *aspect-oriented* programming
+  * Can be implemented with functions that take other functions as arguments
+* Component-based programming
+  * A style of programming organizes programs into components, where each component may depend on other components
+  * A *component* is a building block that specifies part of the program
+  * An instance of a *component* is called a *module*, which is a record containing closures
+  * A new *module* is created by a function that takes dependent *modules* as inputs
+    * The component is the function

+In some languages the use of *closures* is hidden inside the language implementation and is not directly available to the programmer.

 ---
 WIP - Incomplete notes